1. What locations are included in the photo speed enforcement pilot?

 - applicable police service issues the ticket, meaning they validate the ticket and it is populated with the peace officer’s badge number

-- Xerox mails out the ticket to the registered owner of the offending vehicle
+- Conduent mails out the ticket to the registered owner of the offending vehicle

 - customer pays the fine to the Ministry of Justice (Provincial Court of Saskatchewan)

-35. What is Xerox's role in determining whether or not I get a ticket?
+35. What is Conduent's (previously known as Xerox) role in determining whether or not I get a ticket?

-36. Does this mean people pay their fines directly to Xerox?
+36. Does this mean people pay their fines directly to Conduent (previously known as Xerox)?

 No, fines are paid to the Provincial Court of Saskatchewan.